 Providing a stable real estate market with responsible lending actually improves the real estate market.
 Property owners recover their equity and more.
 When it’s time to sell and buy another place to live, the equity growth in their home provides funds for a down payment and closing costs for the next sale.

 According to industry analysts, while the median home value for Boston topped $750,000 late last year, prices are expected to stay flat this year.

 Interest rates will also create an impact.
 The Federal Reserve announced earlier this year that while no rate increase was announced last January the Fed did announce that we can expect three rate increases by the end of the year.
 When the Fed makes a rate move, higher or lower, historically the adjustment is made in 0.25% increments.
 That would mean rates would be higher by 0.75% by year end.
 But the Fed adjusts the cost of funds here in our economy without a direct impact on mortgage rates.

 Higher home values and an increase in rates can have a greater impact on first-time buyers rather than those moving up to buy a higher-end home.
 As home values increase so too will the cash amount of a down payment.
-For a 10% down payment on a $300,000 home back in 2009, the out of pocket cash needed for a down payment is $30,000.
-For a sales price of $600,000 however, the down payment needed is also doubled to $60,000.
+For a 10% down payment on a $300,000 home back in 2009, the out-of-pocket cash needed for a down payment is $30,000.
+For a sales price of $900,000 however, the down payment needed is also doubled.
 Buyers in the luxury market typically need to sell their current property before moving up to a more expensive property.